concordion/concordion-scope-examples/README.md

 The repository contains multiple branches, where each branch shows a different combination of field scope and runner (serial or parallel).
 The code includes the use of the ScreenshotExtension to demonstrate the use of extensions in different scopes.

+The project uses Selenium Webdriver to run some browser tests.
+In order to run it, you'll need to have Firefox installed (or modify the code to use a different driver).
+Selenium WebDriver now requires you to download and unzip the [Gecko driver](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver) and add it to your path (or set the `webdriver.gecko.driver` system property to the absolute path to the gecko driver executable).

 To run the project, checkout the relevant branch, and run `gradlew test`.

 ## Global Scope